Engineering Hierarchical Symmetries: Applications

-To detect the preservation of the $\mathbb{Z}_2$ symmetry, we measure the normalized expectation value of the parity operator $\Bar{P}_z(t)$ which remains close to its initial value throughout the entire time evolution that we can numerically simulate.
+To detect the preservation of the $\mathbb{Z}_2$ symmetry, we measure the normalized expectation value of the parity operator $\Bar{P}_z(t)$, which remains close to its initial value throughout the entire time evolution that we can numerically simulate.

-The dynamics, constrained by all of these emergent symmetries, can be stabilized by using a higher drive frequency, and consequently, the lifetime of each quasi-conservation law can be parametrically prolonged.
-We define the lifetimes $\tau_y$ and $\tau_z$ as the time when the magnetizations $\langle S_y(t)\rangle $ and $\langle S_z(t)\rangle $ drop below the threshold values $e^{-1}$ and $e^{-0.45}$, respectively~\footnote{These threshold values are chosen for numerical simplicity and the scaling exponent of the prethermal lifetime in the high-frequency regime should not depend on their specific choices.}.
-As shown in Fig.~\ref{fig:SU2}b, in the high-frequency limit, both time scales follow an algebraic scaling in the form of $\tau\sim T^{-\alpha}$ with the scaling exponent $\alpha\approx 2$ for $\Bar{S}_y$, and $\alpha\approx 4$ for $\Bar{S}_z$, following the Fermi's Golden Rule (FGR) prediction, cf.~\ref{sec:FGR}.
+The dynamics, constrained by all of these emergent symmetries, can be stabilized by using a higher drive frequency, and consequently, the lifetime of each quasiconservation law can be parametrically prolonged.
+We define the lifetimes $\tau_y$ and $\tau_z$ as the time when the magnetizations $\langle S_y(t)\rangle $ and $\langle S_z(t)\rangle $ drop below the threshold values $e^{-1}$ and $e^{-0.45}$, respectively~\footnote{These threshold values are chosen for numerical simplicity and the scaling exponent of the prethermal lifetime in the high-frequency regime does not depend on these specific choices.}.
+As shown in Fig.~\ref{fig:SU2}(b), for moderate driving frequencies, i.e., $1/T\approx 5J$, we already observe a noticeable separation in the prethermal lifetime in $\bar{S}_z$ and $\bar{S}_y$ by 1 order of magnitude in time.
+In fact, albeit away from the perturbative high-frequency regime, such a clear hierarchy is robust, and it exists even when the driving frequency is comparable to local energy scales, cf.~Sec.~\ref{sec:Exp}.

+In the high-frequency limit, both timescales follow an algebraic scaling in the form of $\tau\sim T^{-\alpha}$ with the scaling exponent $\alpha\approx 2$ for $\Bar{S}_y$ and $\alpha\approx 4$ for $\Bar{S}_z$, following the Fermi's golden rule (FGR) prediction, cf.~Appendix~\ref{sec:FGR}.
+This scaling prediction is not limited to this specific initial state, as long as the initial state has a finite energy density (or finite local temperature), such that it is sufficiently far from the ground state.
+In this case, the system can quickly reach a local thermal ensemble.
+One can use FGR to theoretically estimate the damping rate of the order parameter or its autocorrelation function.
+We mention in passing that, for low-energy initial states, one can observe oscillatory behavior in local observables, with a damping rate that significantly deviates from the FGR prediction, originating from the emergence of massive Goldstone modes~\cite{hou2024floquet}.

 Since the $\mathbb{Z}_2$-breaking perturbations of $\mathcal{O}(T^3)$ are extremely weak, it is challenging to determine the concrete scaling law for the lifetime of $\Bar{P}_z$.
-In~\ref{sec:sm6}, we consider another \HS example to illustrate a simpler hierarchy $\text{U(1)}{\to}\mathbb{Z}_2{\to} E$, where we show that the decay of $\Bar{P}_z$ can also be suppressed by using a shorter driving period.
-However, since $\Bar{P}_z$ is a non-local operator, its decay may not be described by FGR.
+In Appendix~\ref{sec:sm6}, we consider another \HS example to illustrate a simpler hierarchy $\text{U(1)}{\to}\mathbb{Z}_2{\to} E$, where we show that the decay of $\Bar{P}_z$ can also be suppressed by using a shorter driving period.
+However, since $\Bar{P}_z$ is a nonlocal operator, its decay may not be described by FGR, and determining the lifetime of its prethermal plateau is an open problem.